Embedded CQL with cds.ql

 Fluent API to construct CQN SELECT query objects in a CQL/SQL-like style.
 In contrast to SQL, though, the clauses can be arrayed in arbitrary order.

-, thereby resembling SQL syntax as close as possible:
+, thereby resembling SQL syntax:

-SELECT `a, b as c` .from `Foo` -- is a shortcut for:
+SELECT `a, b` .from `Foo` -- is a shortcut for:

-SELECT .columns `a, b as c` .from `Foo`
+SELECT .columns `a, b` .from `Foo`

 :